brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 What else?
 Let's imagine now we need to access this same service from a mobile device to make a very simple and optimized list of all posts.
 We just need two fields, title and id.
 How would you do that in REST?
 Well, you probably would need to pass a parameter to specify this return type and code it inside your controller, putting a switch of if somewhere.

-In GraphQL, all you need is to change the query to say what fields you need:
+In GraphQL, all you need is to change the query to say what fields you need.

+> This is a query to the posts field in the query namespace.
+It defines the *userId* argument and also defines the fields it will need: *id* and *title*:

 ```graphql
 query UserPosts{